olumpeter/web-projects/26-marking-up-a-letter/README.md

 - Marking up the two addresses using the <code>&lt;address&gt;</code> elements.
 You should make each line of the address sit on a new line using the <code>&lt;br&gt;</code> elements.

 ## Inline semantics
-- The names of the sender and receiver (and "Tel" and "Email") should be marked up with strong importance by wrapping them in a <code>&lt;strong&gt;<code> element.
+- The names of the sender and receiver (and "Tel" and "Email") should be marked up with strong importance by wrapping them in a <code>&lt;strong&gt;</code> element.
 - The four dates in the document should be given appropriate elements containing machine-readable dates using a <code>&lt;time&gt;</code>& element.
 Each one should have a datetime attribute containing a machine readable date.
 For example <code>&lt;time datetime="2016-01-20"&gt;20 January 2016&gt;/time&gt;</code>
 -